MathSzoke/Portfolio/README.md

 - Dynamic and multilingual *About Me* section (🇧🇷 / 🇺🇸)
 - Integrated *Projects* section powered by the API
 - Fully responsive design optimized for desktop and mobile
-- Scalable cloud deployment managed on AWS Lambda for API and Github pages for frontend React.
+- Scalable cloud deployment managed on Azure App Service for API and Github pages for frontend React.

 ---